Inbound AI For Child Care Centers

 It gathers child age or birth date, desired start date, days and hours needed, program interest, sibling context, subsidy notes, preferred tour time, and urgency.

-Book, waitlist, or route with clean notes
+Book, waitlist, or hand off with clean notes

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.